RC-1290/vulkan-plusplusC-header-gen/README.md

 It also performs a bunch of type replacement.
 For example, I like integer types to follow the short format (e.g.: s8, u32, b32, etc.), but that shouldn't be too hard to change if you have different preferences.
 You could just make it include windows.h, but if you've written custom Windows headers, you can do things like compiling without the C Runtime Library.

-Lastly (I think) it lets you selectively include extensions.
+It also lets you selectively include extensions.
+Who knows, perhaps you just want a smaller header or something.
+Or perhaps you want to have a separate header for each platform, removing even the #ifdef'd away code from the other platforms.